arifoglu/php-tutorial/docker-phpmyadmin-mysql/Readme.md

                                      docker compose up -d

-Note:when we run this command << db_data >> file will be create on our local folder.
+Note:when you run this command , << db_data >> file will be create on our local folder.

 2.You just use this credientials on phpmyadmin website: